 3. Use F11 Keyboard Shortcut

-If you are looking to for a quick solution, here is a simple trick.
+If you are looking for a quick solution, here is a simple trick.
 Simply press the F11 key on your keyboard, and the window of the app you're using will go into fullscreen mode immediately.

 The F11 shortcut works on all Windows versions.
 So if you have VLC and File Explorer open, both will go fullscreen hiding the taskbar.
 On some keyboards (especially laptops), you will have to press Fn+F11 keys.
-It depends on your keyboard layout and the make and model your PC.
+It depends on your keyboard layout and the make and model of your PC.

 When you receive a notification, a badge appears on the respective app's icon.
 Ideally, this shouldn’t affect the fullscreen mode.
 But sometimes, it unhides the taskbar.
 Quite often, if you check the notification and close it, the taskbar will hide again in fullscreen mode, but that is not always the case.